A Step-By-Step Guide to Creating an Instagram Carousel Post using Canva

 8. Now you have 6 separate images which you can upload (in the right order) to Instagram!
 You can share them to your phone and upload directly or use Facebook's Business Suite to upload from your computer.
-Or you could use a third-party tool like Later or Publer to post or schedule for later.
+Or you could use a third-party tool like Publer to post or schedule for later.

 Video Instructions on how to Create an Instagram Carousel Post using Canva: